TheNoobInventor/bitcoin-ticker/docs/index.md

-# LCD Bitcoin Ticker
+# Lcd Bitcoin Ticker

-In this project, a 16x2 LCD screen is used to display the current Bitcoin (BTC) price and its percentage change in price in the past 24 hours.
+In this project, a 16x2 Liquid Crystal Display (LCD) screen is used to display the current Bitcoin (BTC) price and its percentage price change in the past 24 hours.
 A Raspberry Pi (RPi) Zero W is the single board computer used to obtain the BTC price data via the CoinmarketCap API.
-Two light-emitting diodes (LEDs) are connected in a circuit on a breadboard to indicate a positive or negative percentage change in the price after 24 hours.
+Two light-emitting diodes (LEDs) are connected in a circuit on a breadboard to indicate either a positive or negative percentage price change in the past 24 hours.

-(to be completed)

 ## Hardware